Tocard/documentation/docs/usage/streams/store-and-retrieve.md

 :::info Good to know:

-- Lit is available in the Streamr JS client versions `v7.3.0-beta.0` and above as an experimental feature.
-It is not yet available in the Broker node.
 - Lit must be enabled for both the publisher(s) and subscriber(s)
 - Enabling and using Lit is a client constructor parameter.
 It is not specific to any stream.
 - If Lit fails for any reason, the client will fallback to the native Streamr key exchange mechanism.